Home

 Wiltshire sheep are a centuries-old pure breed that originated in Europe.
 Being purebreds, they are among the most consistent shedding breeds in the world.
 Wiltshires are a medium to large breed that was primarily developed in Britain.
 Breeders there had the foresight to resist converting the breed to a 'strong wool' breed.
 They are most similar to "down" breeds such as Hampshires and Dorsets.
 They are well muscled and grow quickly.
 They were imported to Australia as a terminal sire.

-In recent times, Wiltshires have undergone accelerated development and modernization in Australia and New Zealand.
+In recent times, Wiltshires have undergone accelerated development and modernization in Australia, New Zealand and the UK.
 In addition to breeding off the horns (polled Wiltshires) breeders in these countries are using genetic improvement technologies (SIL, LAI, etc.) to further improve the breed for modern commercial lamb production.

 Group 1 Sires: